The federal tax credit

 The financing entity may collect a fee of up to $150 from the buyer's tax credit to cover its administrative costs for processing the assignment.

-Get free, neutral advice on EVs at these presentations
+Get free, unbiased advice on EVs

 Holy Cross Energy offers rebate for a Level 2 home charger